Kerala CM flays Governor, dubs him anti-Communist propagandist | Politics

 Hours after Khan launched an attack on the LDF government at a press conference at the Raj Bhavan, Vijayan, also a veteran CPI(M) leader, accused the former of showing submissiveness towards RSS and told him to understand the history of the Communist movement in Kerala.

-Khan, the anti-Communist propagandist of the day, should understand that the Communists were subjected to suppression before it came to power in the State through ballot in 1957, Vijayan said at a party programme.
+Khan, the anti-Communist propagandist of the day, should understand that the Communists were subjected to suppression and hunted before it came to power in the State through ballot in 1957, Vijayan said at a party programme in Kannur.

+He said the Communists did not come to power through use of force and instead the people supported them after realising that they were working for the public.

+Vijayan said the post of the Governor is a Constitutional responsibility not a position from which one expresses personal opinions.

-Hitting back, Vijayan alleged that the RSS ideology was based on fascism prevailing in Italy and the views of Adolf Hitler against communism, Christianity and Islam.
+Hitting back, Vijayan alleged that the RSS ideology was based on fascism prevailing in Italy and the views of German Nazi leader Adolf Hitler against communism, Christianity and Islam.

 He further alleged that the RSS went there to study about these ideologies and brought them here.